giufus/belfiore-search/README.md

 ## Setup of the project
 1. I like to use [nodeenv](https://github.com/ekalinin/nodeenv) to manage my node.js projects, so:
-2. Create and activate a node.js virtual env with the LTS version of node.js:
+2. Create and activate a node.js virtual env with the LTS version of node.js (currently `node:18.16.1`):
 ```bash
 cd belfiore-search
 nodeenv  -n lts .nvenv